Watermelon Delights

 It contains natural pyrethrin which is derived from the flowers of the pyrethrum daisy.

-Leaf rollers, Oriental fruit moth and thrips can all be controlled with fortnightly sprays of Yates Success Ultra Insect Control Concentrate.
-The addition of Yates Spray Fix Wetting Agent into spray mix will help ensure thorough leaf coverage.
+Leaf rollers, Oriental fruit moth and thrips can all be controlled with fortnightly sprays of Yates Success Ultra Insect Control.
+The addition of Yates Spray Fix Wetting Agent into the sprayer mix helps the spray spread and stick onto leaves, to improve coverage.